rust-lang/rust/text/0212-restore-int-fallback.md

 the major calling conventions), it's faster than 64-bit integers in arithmetic today, and is superior in memory usage while still providing a reasonable range of possible values.

+To expand on the perfomance argument: `i32` obviously uses half of the memory of `i64` meaning half the memory bandwidth used, half as much cache consumption and twice as much vectorization – additionally arithmetic (like multiplication and division) is faster on some of the modern CPUs.

 ## Case analysis